 Our partnership agreement generally allows us to issue additional common units and partnership securities.
-During the subordinated period, however, the number of common units that we may issue is subject to certain limitations that substantially limit our ability to issue additional common units at the present time.
-These limitations do not apply to issuances in connection with acquisitions and growth capital expenditures that are accretive.
+During the subordinated period, however, the number of common units that we may issue is subject to certain limitations.
+These limitations do not apply to issuances in connection with acquisitions that are accretive.
 When we issue additional equity securities, your proportionate partnership interest will decrease.
 Such an issuance could negatively affect the amount of cash distributed to unitholders and the market price of common units and partnership securities.
 Issuance of additional common units will also diminish the relative voting strength of the previously outstanding units.
-Following the end of the subordination period, there are no limits on the total number of common units or partnership securities that we may issue.
+Following the end of the subordination period there are no limits on the total number of common units or partnership securities that we may issue.